-This course covers topics like DC voltage references, trans-linear circuits and oscillators.
+This course covers topics like DC voltage references, trans-linear circuit, and oscillators.
 All notes are available for this microelectronics course in PDF format.

-A graduate-level biomedical engineering course made up of 12 lectures which includes the analysis of linear/non-linear model structures, optimization techniques and impulse response functions.
+A graduate-level biomedical engineering course made up of 12 lectures which include the analysis of linear/non-linear model structures, optimization techniques, and impulse response functions.
 Contains free pdf notes and other resources.

 This 100+ hour course will help you get acquainted with applications of power electronics.
 It will also help you obtain insight in the principles of power electronics, to get an overview of power electronic circuits and be able to select appropriate circuits for specific applications and finally to be able to analyse the circuits.

 edX resulted from the collaboration of many global universities such as MIT, Harvard, Berkeley University.
 It offers a wide variety of self-paced and timed enrollment courses on their online courses.
 We have taken the liberty of linking to their engineering courses.